MODERN TRAINING TIME: HOW FAST VS HOW MUCH (Leo stories part 1)

 I used to think this was caused by students having prior training in a traditional Karate school (I did seem to see it more often in those schools, rather than Kung Fu schools).
 However, a medical person in one of my classes told me that what was actually going on was the person was using the background image behind his training partner to help remember the details of the technique: ie “parry, hit, move toward the poster of Bruce Lee.”
 What they should be thinking is “parry, hit, move right” because we won’t always have a poster of Bruce Lee on the wall behind our opponent.

-( *Under stress, the body releases hormones to help handle the emergency.
-One of the effects of this is to cause tunnel vision.
-This causes a focus on the source of the danger, with a reduction of peripheral vision.
+(*Under stress, the body releases hormones to help handle the emergency.
+One of the effects of this is to cause "tunnel vision."
+This causes an increased focus on the source of the danger, with a reduction of attention to peripheral vision.
 This is good if you are a primitive hunter and need to focus on throwing your spear at a running animal in front of you; but very bad if you are a modern warrior being attacked by multiple opponents from all directions.)

 EYES VS HEART